 Seeking to defend my colleagues, I told him: “Your Excellency, sir, please try and understand and bear with us.
 We are following your campaign trail in areas where mostly there is no internet facility.”

-Alao-Akala looked at me and asked me again: “If that is so, how are you doing it?”
+Alao-Akala looked at me and asked again: “If that is so, how are you doing it?”
 I told him that I do send my stories to the newsroom in Ibadan, using SMS.
-I discovered, at that instant, that he was addicted to his phone.
+I discovered, at that instant, that he was a man who was addicted to his phone.

 He said: “That is incredible.
 So, you have been using 160 characters to write 15 to 20 paragraphs of news items and also writing regular full page features on me?
 I am owing you.
 How much are we giving you and your colleagues?”

 I told him that he didn’t owe me a kobo because I am on his campaign trail as an official assignment.
 I further told him that, though I wasn’t in the office, my salary was not in any way affected since I was away on a duty assigned to me by my employers.

 Alao-Akala was not convinced and the humanist in him came to the fore.
 He looked at me and said: “Young man, forget it.
 I owe you.”
 Right there and then, the man deep his hand into his pocket and gave me a pack of N50,000.
 When I expressed my appreciation, he simply told me that I deserved it because I worked for it.

 Alao-Akala did not stopped at that: he made it a weekly ritual and ensured that I was always N50,000 richer every week.
 By the end of the six-week campaign, I was able to save N300,000, early 2007!!!
 The saving formed the bulk of the money I used to buy two plots of land upon which I built my only house, so far.

 As fate would have it, the man who had been destined to rule over the affairs of Oyo State won the election and he was duly sworn in as the governor of the state on 29 May, 2007.